 Prior to his appointment as Inaugural Dean of the TUM School of Social Sciences and Technology at the Technical University of Munich and Rector of the Munich School of Politics and Public Policy, Dr. Urs Gasser served as Professor of Practice at Harvard Law School and from 2009-2021 as Executive Director of the Berkman Klein Center for Internet & Society at Harvard University.
-His research and teaching activities focus on information law, policy, and society issues and the changing role of academia in the digitally networked age.
+His research and teaching activities focus on information law, policy, society issues, and the changing role of academia in the digitally networked age.

 Research projects – several involving the Global Network of Internet & Society Centers, which he helped to incubate – focus on the governance of rapidly evolving technologies such as Cloud Computing, the Internet of Things, Augmented Reality, and Artificial Intelligence, with a particular interest in privacy and security issues and the broader implications of these technologies, including questions of agency, autonomy, and trust.
-Currently, much of his work focuses on the promise and limitations of digital responses to the COVID-19 pandemic from a comparative perspective.
+Recently, much of his work focused on the promise and limitations of digital responses to the COVID-19 pandemic from a comparative perspective.
 As a longer-term research interest, he studies the patterns of interaction between law and innovation, and innovation with the legal system in the digital age.

 Dr. Gasser has written and edited several books on digital technology issues, and published over 100 articles in professional journals.
 He is the co-author of “Born Digital: Understanding the First Generation of Digital Natives” (Basic Books, 2008 and 2016, with John Palfrey), which has been translated into 10 languages (including Chinese), co-author of “Interop: The Promise and Perils of Highly Interconnected Systems” (Basic Books, 2012, with John Palfrey), and author of a forthcoming book on the future of digital privacy.
 Recent book publications include Remembering and Forgetting in the Digital Age (Springer, 2018, Co-Editor),Big Data, Health Law, and Bioethics (Cambridge University Press, 2018, Co-Editor), and The Connected Parent (Basic Books 2020, with John Palfrey).
 Additional information about his research can be found on his SSRN author page.